YezhouLiu/cP-Verifier/readme.txt

 All in all, each FIRST-LEVEL TERM in a rule should be separate by a blank space ' ', and earh term itself should be written tightly, without using any space in it.

+About calling the ProB model checker, see Bexample.py:
+ProBMCCustom(ruleset, system_terms, system_state, system_name, '-bf -mc 1000')
+As an experimental functionality, only rules with atoms are supported, all the rules will run in exact-once model.
+To use the ProB model checking functionality, users need to install the latest version of ProB, and properly configure probcli.